The Trip Was Won in the Planning: A Backpacking Case Study

 “There is no adrenaline rush.
-If I get an adrenaline rush, it means that something has gone horribly wrong.” —Alex Honnold Most people look at a sheer rock face and see an impossible hazard; Alex Honnold looks at it and sees a problem to be solved A View of the Possible Since I was a […]
+If I get an adrenaline rush, it means that something has gone horribly wrong.” —Alex Honnold Most people look at a sheer rock face and see an impossible hazard; Alex Honnold looks at it and sees a problem to be solved A View of the Possible Since I was […]

 Newton’s Third Law Meets Empathy and Compassion: The Seattle/King County Clinic and the Power of Human Connection